Scots Tongue

 ch This is an aspirated ‘k’ sound as in the German ‘ach’.

-glottal stop In some areas of Scotland (e.g. Glasgow), the final ‘t’ of a word is not pronounced.
+glottal stop In some areas of Scotland (e.g. Glasgow), the final ‘t’ of a syllable is not pronounced.
 Instead the throat is closed to cut the word off.
 Thus ‘bit’ might sound more like ‘bih’ (with a short and truncated vowel), or ‘water’ as ‘wa-er’.

 -ing The final ‘g’ is often elided (e.g. ‘walking’ sounds like ‘walkin’).